-• To provide members with simplified, consistent, and secure ways of requesting and managing Internet number resources using the RIPE Database and other RIPE NCC services 1.3 Initial Support for New LIRs The RIPE NCC gives initial support to LIRs during their set-up phase.
+- To enable members to receive Internet number resources in a timely fashion by improving the request, evaluation and approval process - To enable members to manage their registry data and make queries and updates 1.3 Initial Support for New LIRs The RIPE NCC gives initial support to LIRs during their set-up phase.
 Information and support is also extended to potential LIRs.
-The RIPE NCC provides initial support to new, or potential LIRs, in order to: - Support new LIRs during their set-up phase by introducing them to the relevant tools, procedures and guidelines - Give potential LIRs enough information to make an informed choice as to whether or not they become an LIR 1.4 Training Courses The RIPE NCC provides a range of courses to members and non-members, using a variety of teacher-based courses and additional training strategies.
-The RIPE NCC makes continued efforts to reach a broader audience, particularly those who are unable to attend RIPE NCC training courses due to geographical, financial, scheduling or other constraints.
-This area includes developing online modules covering how the RIPE NCC works and the RIPE Policy Development Process (PDP).
-The RIPE NCC provides the following courses to its members for free: - LIR Training Course - DNSSEC Training Course - Routing Registry Training Course 1.4.1 LIR Training Course Description of Activity:
+The RIPE NCC provides initial support to new, or potential LIRs, in order to: - Support new LIRs during their set-up phase by introducing them to the relevant tools, procedures and guidelines - Give potential LIRs enough information to make an informed choice as to whether or not they become an LIR - Prepare LIRs so that they are able to make use of the RIPE NCC's services 1.4 Training Courses The RIPE NCC provides a range of courses to members and non-members, using a variety of teacher-based courses and additional training strategies.
+The RIPE NCC makes continued efforts to reach a broader audience, particularly members who are unable to attend RIPE NCC training courses due to geographical, financial, scheduling or other constraints.
+These efforts include developing online modules that cover a range of RIPE NCC procedures and the RIPE Policy Development Process (PDP).
+The RIPE NCC provides the following courses to its members for free: - LIR Training Course - DNS for LIRs Training Course - Routing Registry Training Course 1.4.1 LIR Training Course Description of Activity: